skiselev/monster-fdc/README.md

 ISA floppy disk controller card that supports up to 8 floppy drives

 ## Introduction
-Monster FDC is an ISA floppy disk controller board that features two FDCs.
+Monster FDC is an ISA floppy disk controller card that features two FDCs.
 Each FDC supports up to four floppy drives.
 IRQ and DMA channel are configurable for the secondary FDC, and they are hardwired to IRQ6 and DMA2 for the primary FDC.
-The board also includes a serial port (UART) with configurable I/O address and IRQ.
+The card also includes a serial port (UART) with configurable I/O address and IRQ.

 <img src="images/Monster_FDC-Assembled_Board.jpg" alt="Monster FDC Assembled Board" height="600">